 3. Don’t make entries such as ‘the usual trouble today’ because decades later you will have no idea what the usual trouble was.
 Nor is there any point in comments such as, ‘nothing much to write about today’.
 If there really is nothing much to write about, don’t bother writing it.

 4. Try to imagine what your entries will read like in times to come and make sure you flesh out details that you are likely to forget.

 5. If you are going to write really personal things, and they can be the best part of any diary, do make sure you have been truly honest with yourself.
 If you are economical with the truth, or if you include downright untruths or exaggerations, in years to come you will not be able to remember what was true and what was made up.

 6. Perhaps most important of all, do keep your diaries safe from prying eyes.
 Although parents are not supposed to read their children’s diaries, and most will not unless invited, do you want to take the risk?

-Finally, you might be surprised to know that over recent years I’ve had offers from several writers who, having read my website stories, were "prepared to preserve the stories for posterity.
-I have politely declined all the offers but I have made arrangements in my Will for what is to happen to my diaries and this website.
+Finally, you might be surprised to know that over recent years I’ve had unsolicited offers from several writers who, having read my website stories, were "prepared to preserve the stories for posterity."
+I have politely declined all the offers because I have made arrangements in my Will for what is to happen to my diaries and this website.